You can find the agendas and the recording for the Global Roundtable below

 • Sim Tshabalala, CEO, Standard Bank Group

-Dialogue: Driving growth through sustainability action
+Fireside chat: Driving growth and building resilience through sustainability action (watch recording)

 11:45